motlin/dotfiles/README.md

 - [`mac.conf.yaml`](mac.conf.yaml) - My macOS-specific configurations
 - Additional `*.conf.yaml` files can be created for other environments

 `mac.conf.yaml` is my only public environment-specific config, so you'll have to use your imagination and pretend there are several.
-At work, I maintain a private branch with work-specific configuration.
-Running `./install work` applies both the base configuration and `work.conf.yaml`.
+At work, I maintain a private branch where `./install work` would apply both base and work-specific configurations.

-The install script applies configurations in order, allowing environment-specific settings to override or extend the base configuration.
+Configurations apply in order, allowing environment-specific settings to override the base.

 ## 🔧 Local Override Pattern